Tuplanolla/dez/README.md

 * differentiable manifolds,
   the main objects of study in differential geometry, and
 * anamorphisms,
-  the familiar recursion schemes from purely functional programming.
+  the generalizations of common recursion schemes from functional programming.

 Stay tuned for other equally useful facts about this project.